coasttech/jellyfin-plugin-doviremux/README.md

 - If you don't want the remuxed versions to appear as their own items in the library, use the separate [Merge Versions plugin](https://github.com/danieladov/jellyfin-plugin-mergeversions)
   - This used to be core functionality, but the other plugin does it better

+### Output options
+After remuxing, you can either delete the original Dolby Vision source or keep both versions (the HDR10-only MP4 alongside the untouched original).

 ### Config options
 - Include Ancestor IDs
-  - Used if you want to limit the plugin to a specific library/show/season/movie/whatever:
+  - Limit remuxing to a specific library/show/season/movie or even a single item.
-    - Update the "Include Ancestor IDs" config option with the ID of the parent item(s) you want to remux.
-Usually you can open its page in Jellyfin and take the value of the `id` parameter in the address bar.
+    - Open the item (or its parent) in Jellyfin and copy the value of the `id` parameter in the address bar, then enter one or more IDs separated by commas in the config field.
-    - If you later want to remux **everything**, leave that option completely empty.
+    - Leave this option empty to remux **all** Dolby Vision items in your library.
 - Skip/cleanup items watched by
   - When set to a username, the plugin won't remux otherwise-eligible items that this user has already watched.
 It will also delete remuxes once the user has watched them.
   - The cleanup functionality can be triggered by running the "Clean up Dolby Vision remuxes" scheduled task, which is unscheduled by default (I have mine set to run every 6 hours).